RackerWilliams/attributeMapping/docs/src/site/sphinx/intro.rst

 attribute names.
 In this case the attribute ``mail`` must be mapped to the attribute ``email``.

+The mapping is simple and can be summarized as follows:

 ``mail`` → ``email``

 Role and Group Alignment